timduru/Furality_Legendary_Shader/README.md

 The original shader was made to work and be controlled in real time by VJs during Furality's events.
 Outside of furality's worlds there were no automated effects, debug mode provided a few effects but the speed was not configurable.

-This modified version of the shader aims to enhance that by adding a few controls to allow a better use of the shader outside of furality's worlds through enhancing the Debug / Simulation mode.
+This modified version of the shader aims to enhance that by adding  AudioLink Support, as well as adding a few extra controls / fallbacks through enhancing the Debug / Simulation mode

 # Additions
  ## AudioLink Support
 Basic Support Added:
 - Luma Low Band  => AudioLink Bass band
 - Luma High Band => AudioLink HighMids band

+Can be combined with:
+- Luma Zones effects
+- Simulation mode effects as fallback
+(if the glow mode of one channel is not configured to use audio reactivity, it will then use the corresponding channel effect as configured in the simulation mode)

  ## Simulation mode